 If you are in paid employment you can contribute to the Scheme 3%, 4%, 6%, 8% or 10% of your gross (before tax) salary or wages.
 Minimum contributions are 3%.
 If you do not choose a contribution rate (or notify a new employer of your contribution rate) the rate will be 3%.
-The rate of contribution that you have selected will continue until you notify your employer of a new rate that you wish to contribute.
-Your new rate will apply to the next payment of salary or wages after this notification
+The rate of contribution that you have selected will continue until you notify a change.
+Your new rate will apply to the next payment of salary or wages after this notification has been received by your employer.

-Contributions will be deducted from your aftertax salary or wages by your employer and paid to Inland Revenue, who will then forward them to us.
+Contributions will be deducted from your after-tax salary or wages by your employer and paid to Inland Revenue, who will then forward them to us.